 Provide each candidate with a written description of his/her reappointment, tenure, and promotion , review actions taken by the committee.

 In review actions requiring a vote (if required by college by-laws), a majority vote of the committee is required for a positive recommendation.

+Proxy voting or in absentia voting are not permitted for collegial review committees.
+If a committee member is not present and able to participate in the discussion she/he may not vote.

 Work with deans to develop by-law for colleges for reappointment review actions (see 4.06 B.2.).